PhysicsBaker/SecondarySpectra/README.md

 (7) # tau neutrinos\
 (8) # protons

-per parent particle per energy bin, with energies in GeV
+per parent particle per energy bin, with energies in GeV.
+For electrons to protons, the bins count particles + anti-particles

 The bins are evenly spaced in log space, with the secondary particle energy values giving the centre of the bin